20th Century Studios: Disney era

-On February 9, 2021, Disney announced that Blue Sky Studios was shut down in April 2021, and was succeeded by Twentieth Century Animation.
-A spokesperson for the company explained that in light of the ongoing Coronavirus pandemic's continued economic impact on all of its businesses, it was no longer sustainable for them to run a third feature animation studio.
+On February 9, 2021, Disney announced that Blue Sky Studios would shut down in April 2021, and that it would be succeeded by 20th Century Animation.
+A spokesperson for the company explained that this was being done due to the economic situation of the moment..
 In addition, production on a film adaptation of the webcomic Nimona, originally scheduled to be released on January 14, 2022, was cancelled as a result of its closure.
-The studio's film library and intellectual properties are retained by Disney.
+The studio's film library and intellectual properties are retained by Disney via 20th Century Animation.
 Although Disney did not give an exact date as to when the studio would be closing down initially, former animator Rick Fournier confirmed on April 10 it was their last day of operation, three days after founder Chris Wedge released a farewell letter on social media.
 Nimona would be picked up by Annapurna Pictures in early 2022 for release on Netflix in 2023.

-A horizontal version of Twentieth Century Studios' current print logo, used for branding films (mainly Hulu/Star originals produced by them).
+A horizontal version of 20th Century Studios' current print logo, used for branding films (mainly Hulu/Star originals produced by them).
 The first film to use this was Vacation Friends.

-On November 22, 2021, Disney Media and Entertainment Distribution and WarnerMedia reached an agreement to allow select Twentieth Century Studios films be shared between Disney+, Hulu, and HBO Max through late 2022.
-The new agreement negotiated by Gerard Devan and John Gelke is an amendment to the original agreement between Twentieth Century Fox and HBO that Disney inherited after its acquisition of Fox in 2019, and as such, is not expected to be renewed.
-Following the end of the Twentieth Century-HBO deal, Disney plans to retain the Twentieth Century films on their own streaming platforms going forward after 2022.
+On November 22, 2021, Disney Media and Entertainment Distribution and WarnerMedia reached an agreement to allow select 20th Century Studios films be shared between Disney+, Hulu, and HBO Max through late 2022.
+The new agreement negotiated by Gerard Devan and John Gelke is an amendment to the original agreement between 20th Century Fox and HBO that Disney inherited after its acquisition of Fox in 2019, and as such, is not expected to be renewed.
+Following the end of the 20th Century-HBO deal, Disney planned to retain the 20th Century films on their own streaming platforms going forward after 2022.
 The first film to this new strategy was Ron's Gone Wrong.
-Also in 2021, Disney had launched a video game based-studio Twentieth Century Games.
-Similar to its predecessors—FoxNext, Fox Interactive and Twentieth Century Fox Games—it acts as a distributor and has partnered with other triple-A game studios.
+Also in 2021, Disney had launched a video game based-studio 20th Century Games.
+Similar to its predecessors—FoxNext, Fox Interactive and 20th Century Fox Games—it acts as a distributor and has partnered with other triple-A game studios.
 Its first title was Aliens: Fireteam Elite.

-On February 8, 2022, Steven Spielberg's 2021 film version of West Side Story, among its seven Academy Award nominations, earned Twentieth Century Studios its first Best Picture nomination post-rebranding.
+On February 8, 2022, Steven Spielberg's 2021 film version of West Side Story, among its seven Academy Award nominations, earned 20th Century Studios its first Best Picture nomination post-rebranding.